CopterExpress/clever-show/docs/en/client.md

 * `frame_delay` - playback time of one frame in seconds

 * `yaw` - copter rotation during flight to points, in degrees.
-If `nan', the copter preserves its original orientation in flight.
+If `nan`, the copter preserves its original orientation in flight.
 If `animation` - the copter rotates by yaw from the animation file.

 * `ratio` - scale of animation (ratio_x, ratio_y, ratio_z) along the axis (x, y, z)